skip to Main Content

 Do You Know How Emotionally Engaged Your Employees Are

 Do you know how emotionally engaged your employees are?
 Really?
-I recently attended a two-day professional learning session run by Gallup in Wellington called Engagement Champion Training, which gave me new knowledge in how Gallup’s Q12™ Engagement Matrix can be used to help develop highly engaged workplaces, by measuring the degree to which an employee is emotionally engaged in their role.
-I learned that employee engagement is the way towards developing healthier organisations.
-Not only is it the way towards healthier organisations, it is also the way towards developing a more productive and effective team in organisations.
+I recently attended a two-day professional learning session run by Gallup in Wellington called Engagement Champion Training, which gave me new knowledge in how Gallup’s Q12™ Engagement Matrix can be used to help develop highly engaged workplaces, by measuring the degree to which employees are emotionally engaged in their job, which leads to a healthier organisation.
+Not only is it the way towards healthier organisations, it is also the way towards developing a more productive and effective team.

-These 12 questions have been extensively researched using millions of employees across thousands of organisations for well over 20 years; it is the largest dataset in the world of this type of information.
+The Q12™ engagement survey is a powerful and simple way to measure how engaged people are at work.
+It comprises 12 questions that have been extensively researched using millions of employees across thousands of organisations for well over 20 years; it is the largest dataset in the world of this type of information.
+The resulting report is quick to administer and easy to use, providing leaders with actionable tips for how to help their team.

 Each of the Q12™ questions are organised in a hierarchical manner and are grouped into four areas: